Today, you’re going to learn how to practice trauma informed mindfulness meditation safely when you have PTSD.

 By using mindfulness in a way that doesn’t exacerbate symptoms of traumatic stress, trauma survivors can benefit from mindfulness and safely connect with their inner state again.

-Traumatic stress results from being exposed to one or series of traumatic events.
+Traumatic stress results from being exposed to one or a series of traumatic events.
 These include intimate and domestic violence, date rape, sexual assault, violence from racism, etc.

 The exposure can result from directly experiencing or witnessing a traumatic event, or learning that the event occurred to a family member or close friend.
-It can also result through repeated exposure to the details of trauma, including in the context of one’s work, such as in the case of first responders and emergency care physicians.
+It can also result through repeated exposure to the details of the trauma, including in the context of one’s work, such as in the case of first responders and emergency care physicians.